kubernetes/git-sync/README.md

             A URL to query for git credentials.
 The query must return success (200) and produce a series of key=value lines, including "username=<value>" and "password=<value>".

-    --change-permissions <int>, $GITSYNC_PERMISSIONS
-            Change permissions on the checked-out files to the specified mode.

     --cookie-file <string>, $GITSYNC_COOKIE_FILE
             Use a git cookiefile (/etc/git-secret/cookie_file) for